Pelosi Requiring Masks for Lawmakers for House Hearings

 Many states are seeking to reopen aggressively and mask usage is uneven at best as the country enters the summer.

-Rep. Tom Rice, R-S.C., announced earlier this week that he had contracted COVID-19 but has recovered.
+Rep. Tom Rice, R-S.C., announced earlier this week that he have contracted COVID-19 but has recovered.
 He was spotted on the House floor recently without a mask.